-When was the last time you reviewed your content marketing objectives?
+When was the last time you reviewed your content marketing goals or objectives?
 It’s easy to assume that the main objective is sales and ignore all the rest.
 But by focusing on the big goal only, you miss the opportunity to achieve smaller goals that also lead to revenue.

 While driving email subscribers and demo requests from content is important, there are other goals too, like retaining current customers or building a stand-out brand.